Creating Multi-Variation Listings

 The Variation Generator may be used to create multiple variations at one time, or to create custom attributes.

-On the Create Listing Variations page, open the Variation Generator wizard by clicking on the icon located in the top right corner.
+Open the Variation Generator wizard by clicking on the Variation Generator button located in the top-right corner (Figure 8).

-To start creating variations, click on the green plus sign next to the desired attribute.
+To start creating variations, click on the green plus-sign next to the desired attribute.
 You may choose up to five attributes per variation, including custom attributes.
-Custom attributes may be created by clicking on the green plus sign next to "Custom Attribute."
-This will open a box with a prompt to enter a name for the custom attribute.
-When finished, click "Submit."
+Custom attributes may be created by clicking on the green plus-sign next to the "Custom Attribute" link.
+This will open a box with a prompt to enter a name for the custom attribute (Figure 9).
+When finished, click the Submit button.

 For each attribute you select or create, a box will open below.
 Within each attribute box, select as many options as apply.
-If using custom attributes, enter a name for each option you wish to create in the text field located at the bottom of the attribute box, then click "Add."
+If using custom attributes, enter a name in the text field for each option you wish to create, then click the green Add button (Figure 10).

 For those variations that will be included in the listing, enter the quantity available and price.